 - 2 cups chicken broth

-- 2 tablespoons curry powder or a blend of spices
+- 2 tablespoons curry powder or your own spice blend

 - Fresh cilantro for garnish